JONSASSE/432-2018/slides/class23/README.md

 Today's class will begin with discussion of animated data visualizations, and then we'll discuss methods for exploring time-to-event, or survival data.
 The survival data ideas discussed today are (mostly) covered in [Chapter 21 of the Course Notes](https://thomaselove.github.io/432-notes/).

-- In a few minutes, I'll want you to take this [one-question instant poll](https://goo.gl/forms/OhSDhLCrlmSUoLZ32), so you might as well open it up so that when we get to it, you'll be all set.
+- **Instant Poll** In a few minutes, I'll want you to take this [one-question instant poll](https://goo.gl/forms/OhSDhLCrlmSUoLZ32), so you might as well open it up so that when we get to it, you'll be all set.
 It asks [this question](https://github.com/THOMASELOVE/432-2018/blob/master/slides/class23/poll.PNG).
 Thanks.

 Links to the visualizations we'll discuss today: